NETWAYS/ansible-role-redis-cluster/README.md

 The current version is tested on rocky 8.

-You can use the [ca role](https://github.com/NETWAYS/ansible-role-ca), if you want to use self singed certificate.
+You can use the [ca role](https://github.com/NETWAYS/ansible-role-ca), if you want to create a local CA and use its certificates.

 ## Requirements ##